-Availability This setting is not available with Epsio Zoom.
+Availability This setting is not available with Zoom or Protocol set for the Epsio field.
 Description Selects the tool used by default in the Epsio Live menu on the remote when the Epsio Live connection is enabled via the Epsio parameter.
 Values OffsideArrowCircleGraphics Default value Offside